SPH Media: History

-As part of its restructuring, it transited The New Paper into a fully digital publication and ceased to be a print publication on 11 December 2021.
-Additionally, it folded Lianhe Wanbao (联合晚报) into Shin Min Daily News (新明日报) on 24 December 2021, consolidating its resources to produce only one Chinese evening paper while taking into account of the limited number of local talents in the Chinese media and shrinking market.
+As part of its restructuring, it discontinued the print publication of The New Paper on 11 December 2021, becoming a digital-only publication.
+It also merged the Lianhe Wanbao (联合晚报) into the Shin Min Daily News (新明日报) on 24 December 2021, citing the limited number of Chinese media talent in the country, redundancy in content, and a plan to focus on bolstering its digital operations.